149203/mikezetlow/src/pages/how-i-made-100000-playing-online-poker/index.md

 I started [CrushTheGame.com](https://web.archive.org/web/20120105044414/http://crushthegame.com/) and sold my suite of statistics to players around the world.

-For poker professionals who would dissect my play with T3o, let me explain.
+For poker professionals who would dissect my play in the video above, let me explain.
 (Poker lingo to follow.)

 ## Why T3o is a profitable hand in this spot